SYRACUSE, NEW YORK

 Energy storage systems are an essential part of building a modern, resilient, and low-carbon electric grid.
 Developing safe, reliable, and effective storage projects helps communities make the most of renewable energy sources like wind and solar.

 Because energy supply and demand don’t always align, batteries help balance the system—storing electricity when demand is low and delivering it back to the grid when it’s needed most.
-These large-scale systems provide consistent, stable electricity for homes and businesses.
+These systems provide consistent, stable electricity for homes and businesses.

 The E Brighton Ave Energy Storage System would connect to existing electric lines, charging from the grid when demand is low and supplying power back when demand is high.